OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

 ## Usage overview

-After Kubeflow is installed and configured, you will by default be accessing your *primary profile*.
+After OpenDataology is installed and configured, you will by default be accessing your *primary profile*.
 A *profile* owns a Kubernetes namespace of the same name along with a collection of Kubernetes resources.
 Users have view and modify access to their primary profiles.
 You can share access to your profile with another user in the system.
 When sharing the access to a profile with another user, you can choose to whether to provide only read access or read/modify access.
-For all practical purposes when working through the Kubeflow central dashboard, the active namespace is directly tied with the active profile.
+For all practical purposes when working through the OpenDataology central dashboard, the active namespace is directly tied with the active profile.

 ## Example of usage

-You can select your active profile from the top bar on the Kubeflow central dashboard.
+You can select your active profile from the top bar on the OpenDataology central dashboard.
 Note that you can only see the profiles to which you have view or modify access.